A gorgeous black and green sand beach perfect for swimming, snorkeling, and family-friendly fun near Hilo.

 Home to the annual Magic Sands Bodysurfing Championship, White Sands Beach Park is a versatile Hawaiian beach with easy access to surfing, swimming, and snorkeling opportunities.

-Located in the heart of Kailua-Kona, Kamakahonu Beach is the perfect destination for a quick beach trip in between other Big Island activities during your Hawaiian vacation.
+Located in the heart of Kailua-Kona, Kamakahonu Beach is the perfect spot for a quick beach trip between other activities during your Hawaiian vacation.

-Hookena Beach Park is regarded as one of the Big Island’s best beaches for camping, swimming, snorkeling and boogie boarding.
+Hookena Beach Park is regarded as one of the Big Island’s best beaches for camping, swimming, and snorkeling.